 Bowmore Improvement Project, Islay

-Project OverviewOur Bowmore Improvement Project to help increase the resilience of our water network and ensure customers continue to enjoy clear, fresh drinking water gets underway on Monday 22 November 2021.
+Project OverviewOur Bowmore Improvement Project to help increase the resilience of our water network and ensure customers continue to enjoy clear, fresh drinking water got underway on Monday 22 November 2021.

-Around six kilometres (3.7 miles approx.) of water main will be replaced across the town in phases.
+Around six kilometres (3.7 miles approx.) of water main are being replaced across the town in phases.